dvvaliya/CodeChallenge/README.md

 ### Developed by Dharmendra Valiya

-This code challenge includes 3 screens from figma which was assigned by thesquareware and it was developed in React-native-cli.
+It was developed in React-native-cli.

 ## Tech Tools